Get a free, no obligation personal loan quote with rates as low as 9.99%

 • Hide Your Keys – Don’t leave your keys in your car or at the entrance of your house (if you have a remote key).
 Keep your key FOB in a safe place, such as a protector box or bag that blocks its signal.

-• Watch Where You Park – Park your car in a garage or a well-lit parking space.
+• Watch Where You Park – Park your car in a garage or a well-lit parking space, if possible.

 • Lock Your Car – Keep your windows closed and your doors locked at all times.
 Never leave the engine running when you leave your vehicle, even if only for a few seconds.

-• Watch What You Leave In Your Car – Don’t leave valuables in your vehicle, or at the very least, hide them under the seat or in the trunk of your car.
+• Watch What You Leave In Your Car – Don’t leave valuables in your vehicle, or at the very least, hide them under the seat or in the trunk of your car so they’re out of sight.

 FAQs On Most Stolen Cars In Canada